awsdocs/amazon-ses-developer-guide/doc-source/send-an-email-from-console.md

 1. Choose the type of simulated email scenario you want to test by expanding the **Scenario** list box\.

    1. If you choose **Custom** and you're still in the Amazon SES sandbox, make sure that the address in the **Custom recipient** field is a verified email address\.
-For more information, see [Creating and verifying an email address identity](creating-identities.md#verify-email-addresses-procedure)\.
+For more information, see [Creating an email address identity](creating-identities.md#verify-email-addresses-procedure)\.

 1. Fill out the remaining fields as desired\.